First case of polio confirmed in a 10-month-old child in Gaza, Palestinian health officials say

 The humanitarian community has warned of the re-emergence of polio since the latest war erupted when Hamas attacked Israel on Oct.
 7, killing around 1,200 people and taking more than 250 hostage.
 Israel’s devastating retaliatory offensive has killed more than 40,000 people in Gaza in the 10-month-long conflict and created a dire humanitarian situation, which health officials say has created a public health emergency.

-In July, the World Health Organization said a variant of type 2 was discovered in wastewater samples from southern Khan Younis and central Deir al-Balah, and linked to a variant of the polio virus last detected in Egypt in 2023.
+In July, WHO said a variant of type 2 was discovered in wastewater samples from southern Khan Younis and central Deir al-Balah, linked to a variant of the polio virus last detected in Egypt last year.

 While WHO did not confirm the polio case, it said earlier on Friday that three children in Gaza were found with acute flaccid paralysis — the onset of weakness or paralysis with reduced muscle tone, a common symptom of polio.

-The children's stool samples have been sent for testing to the Jordan National Polio Laboratory, it said.
+The children's stool samples have been sent for testing to the Jordan National Polio Laboratory, the agency said.

-The WHO said more than 1.6 million doses of the polio vaccine are expected to arrive in Gaza by the end of August, in time for the vaccination campaigns, which would have to be conducted in two rounds.
+More than 1.6 million doses of the polio vaccine are expected to arrive in Gaza by the end of August, WHO said, in time for the vaccination campaigns which would have to be conducted in two rounds.
 Children under 10 will be given two drops of the oral vaccine against type 2 of the polio virus.

-Meanwhile, international mediators expressed hope that a cease-fire deal is within reach.
-They said two days of talks had wrapped up in Qatar and that they plan to reconvene in Cairo next week to seal an agreement to stop the fighting.
+Two days of talks had wrapped up in Qatar on Friday, the mediators said, adding that they plan to reconvene in Cairo next week to seal an agreement to stop the fighting.

 The mediators have spent months trying to hammer out a three-phase plan in which Hamas would release the hostages in exchange for a lasting cease-fire, the withdrawal of Israeli forces from Gaza and the release of Palestinians imprisoned by Israel.